 The Parish includes the small villages of Pinmore, taking its name from the Pinmore Hill of some 771 feet, some 7 miles SSE of Girvan, and Lendalfoot, on the carrick shore at the moth of the Water of Lendal.

 An 1837 description of the parish, including a listing of the key personalities of Girvan, is given in this extract from Pigot's Directory for Ayrshire.
 The transcript was provided by Keith Muirhead from Queensland.

-- The transcription of the section for Girvan from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Girvan from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 - Ask for a calculation of the distance from Girvan to another place.

 You can see the administrative areas in which Girvan has been placed at times in the past.
 Select one to see a link to a map of that particular area.